telicent-oss/rdf-abac/docs/abac-benchmarking.md

 java -jar target/benchmarks.jar -prof gc -f 1 -wi 5 -i 5
 ```
 ### Stack
-As the name suggests this provides analysis on the performance of the stacj.
+As the name suggests this provides analysis on the performance of the stack.

 ```bash
 java -jar target/benchmarks.jar -prof stack -f 1 -wi 5 -i 5